-Many of the narratives contained within this book show, in common with Wingate (2010) a humbling acceptance of the death, which matches Frank's call to 'bring home the boon.'
-Terri's description of the death in her garden (see Chapter 4), together with Ellen's description of the nurse who smuggles the apnoea monitor out of the hospital, thereby putting 'herself on the line', helps to restore humanity and tenderness to her situation and to bridge the gulf left by death.
+Many of the narratives contained within this thesis show a humbling acceptance of the 'naturalness' of death, exemplified by Terri's description of the death in her garden (see Chapter 4), together with the way in which small acts of kindness help to normalise death.
+Ellie's description of the nurse who smuggles the apnoea monitor out of the hospital, thereby putting 'herself on the line', helps to restore humanity and tenderness to her situation and to bridge the gulf left by death.
 The Headteacher who, after Joe's death, was able to talk to the children and to cope with 'Joe's box', shows a comparable humanity and an ability to deal directly with the death itself and its immediate consequences (Chapter 1).
 Similarly, funeral directors, who literally bridge the gulf within their role, are the only professionals consistently described positively by parents (Chapter 4), thus demonstrating the healing capacity of 'fearless engagement' with the experience and the magnitude of death itself (Cooper, 2009, p.
 441).